ludwig-ai/ludwig/mkdocs/docs/faq.md

 At the moment it depends on the type of feature: image features can be dynamically loaded from disk from an opened hdf5 file, while other types of features (that usually take need less memory than image ones) are loaded entirely in memory for speed.
 We plan to add an option to load also other features from disk in future releases and to also support more input file types and more scalable solutions like [Petastorm](https://github.com/uber/Petastorm).

+## My data is on \[ GCS | S3 | Azure \], how can I load it?

+Ludwig uses Pandas for loading data at the moment (this may change when we move to Petastorm).
+This means that if your service provides a mechanism for loading data with a name handler, you can load it.

+These name handlers already work:
+- [Google Cloud Storage](https://cloud.google.com/storage/): `gs://`.
+You just have to install `gcsfs` with `pip install gcsfs>=0.2.1` and you will be able to prive paths to Ludwig with the `gs://` name handler.
+- [Amazon S3](https://aws.amazon.com/s3/): `s3://`.
+You just have to install `boto` with `pip install boto` and you will be able to prive paths to Ludwig with the `s3://` name handler.

 ## What additional features are you working on?

 We will prioritize new features depending on the feedback of the community, but we are already planning to add: